VeronicaTaucci/blog_auth/README.md

 - register for a new account
 - registered users should be able to see all blogs and blog details
 - unregistered user directed to login page (can't see list of blogs)
-- on admin page, only admin are able to see this page which allows you to submit and new blog
+- on admin page, blog owners are able to see this page.
+They should be able  to submit and new blog, edit an existing blog or delete a blog